Restructuring and insolvency in the United States: overview

 Parent entity (domestic or foreign)

-A parent entity can be liable for the debts of an insolvent subsidiary under a number of common law principles, including:
+A parent entity can be held liable for the debts of an insolvent subsidiary under a number of common law principles, including:

 Piercing the corporate veil.